alphagov/govuk-rfcs/rfc-039-embedded-relational-content-in-govspeak.md

 **1) We create a Govspeak Service that sits entirely outside of the publshing pipeline**

-**2) Front-End applications use the Govspeak Service to perform a simple translation of Govspeak to HTML:**
+**2) Publishing applications use the Govspeak Service to perform a simple translation of Govspeak to HTML:**

 For example: